gpoor-github/parse-cdd-docs-to-table/readme.md

    3. Copy the path to that directory to pass as a parameter later.
    4. Clone the desired version of the CTS tests to the above directory.
       - git clone https://android.googlesource.com/platform/cts
-2. Change directories to be in our cdd python project's root:
+   5. Change directories to be in our cdd python project's root:
       - ~/_your_project_root_/parse-cdd-docs-to-table
-3. Run the following shell script to update grep for annotations and the creation of the list of Test Modules:
+   6. Run the following shell script to update grep for annotations and the creation of the list of Test Modules:
       - ./refresh_annotation_data.sh
       - When prompted hit enter if the default CTS source directory is correct, otherwise type it in.

-**Run Annotation Injection, Warning this will change your source code in your cts-source directory**
+2. **Run Annotation Injection, _Warning this will change your source code in your cts-source directory_**
    1. Change directories to be in  ~/_your_project_root_/parse-cdd-docs-to-table/cdd_to_cts
    2. Run the following to start the python script which should prompt you for a table file with the mappings you wish to inject.
+      - General _inject_annotations_into_cts_ command arguments:
-- python3 inject_annotations_into_cts.py your_cts_source_directory True_False-modify-code your-cdd-to-cts-annotation-mappings-to-inject-to-cts-source.tsv your_desired_file_for_found_requirements.tsv (optional)
+        - python3 inject_annotations_into_cts.py your_cts_source_directory True_False-modify-code your-cdd-to-cts-annotation-mappings-to-inject-to-cts-source.tsv your_file_that_lists_found_requirements.tsv (optional)
       - Sample:
-- python3 inject_annotations_into_cts.py ~/cts-12-source/ False ../input/cdd-12-new-cts-mapping.tsv ../output/sample_requirements_injected.tsv
+        - python3 inject_annotations_into_cts.py ~/cts-12-source/ True ../input/cdd-12-new-cts-mapping.tsv ../output/sample_requirements_injected.tsv
+   3. Look at the _your_file_that_lists_found_requirements.tsv_ to see what mapped requirements where found and injected.
-6. Do a git commit on the cts source to see changed files
+   4. Run _git status_ input the cts source git root to see changed files
+   5. Make a merge request (PR) with the modified files.

 **MD CDD files parse to table:**